Normal Approximation for U-Statistics with Cross-Sectional Dependence: Application: nonparametric specification test

 In statistics and econometrics, there has always been a trade-off between model complexity and statistical inference.
 For a statistical model \(\cqty{\Prob_{\gamma}: \gamma\in \Gamma}\), where \(\Prob_{\gamma}\) denotes the probability law that governs the data generating process indexed by a parameter \(\gamma\) in the parameter space \(\Gamma\), we face the risk of model misspecification if we estimate a restricted model \({\Gamma}_0\), while the true parameter lies outside the models we consider, \(\gamma_{0} \notin {\Gamma}_0\).
 On the other hand, with a more complex model, we may lose identification power and efficiency.
 This trade-off necessitates close examination of how we specify our models and calls for the development of specification tests.
 We will focus on the test for the specification of a regression model, \(Y_{i} = g(Z_{i}) + u_{i}\), where we observe \(\cqty{(Z_{i}, Y_{i}): i\in \mathcal{I}}\) allowing for cross-sectional dependence among the observations.

 A vast literature exists on such specification tests.
-Bearing in mind the trade-off mentioned, this paper will consider the specification test where we have the null hypothesis that a regression function belongs to some finite-dimensional parameter space against a general nonparametric alternative, i.e. \(H_{0}: g(z) = g(z,\gamma)\) for a known parametric function indexed by a parameter \(\gamma \in \Gamma\subset \mathbb{R}^{d}\) against the alternative that \(g(z)\) is a smooth nonparametric function.
+Bearing in mind the trade-off mentioned, this paper will consider the specification test where we have the null hypothesis that a regression function lies in a parametric family indexed by some finite-dimensional parameter against a general nonparametric alternative, i.e. \(H_{0}: g(z) = g(z,\gamma)\) for a known parametric function indexed by a parameter \(\gamma \in \Gamma\subset \mathbb{R}^{d}\) against the alternative that \(g(z)\) is a smooth nonparametric function.
 Several such tests have been proposed based on the kernel smoothing method; for example, \cite{hardle1993ComparingNonparametric} compares the \(L_{2}\) distance between the parametric and nonparametric fit, while \cite{zheng1996ConsistentTest}, \cite{fan1999CentralLimit}, and \cite{li2007NonparametricEconometrics} propose tests based on the idea that if the parametric model is correctly specified, then a kernel smoothing fit for the residuals should be approximately zero.
 Such tests avoid the random denominator problem.
 Additionally, \cite{fan1999CentralLimit} dealt with absolutely regular time series data, which was later generalised to broader mixing concepts by \cite{gao2008CentralLimit} and others.
 Finally, \cite{horowitz2001AdaptiveRateOptimal} and \cite{horowitz2002AdaptiveRateOptimal} propose adaptive and rate optimal tests that are uniformly consistent against alternatives by considering multiple bandwidths.

 For these test statistics, the dominating parts are second-order U-statistics and the Central Limit Theorems for the test statistics are derived under conditions of \cite{hall1984CentralLimit}, \cite{dejong1987CentralLimit}, and their extensions to the time series settings.
-With the normal approximation theory developed in the previous chapter, we are now able to generalise the nonparametric specification test to allow for cross-sectional dependence.
+With the normal approximation theory developed in the previous section, we are now able to generalise the nonparametric specification test to allow for cross-sectional dependence.